As of August 2016, I am a part-time creative writing MA lecturer at Napier University.

 School Visits & Speaking:

 If you would like to book me for an event, please do not hesitate to either request a booking via Scottish Book Trust if within Scotland or contact me directly via the form here for rates and availability.
 I can do writing workshops for students age 11+, in either small or large groups.
 I can also do visits remotely via Skype.
+I’ve done over 50 events.

 I often do a short reading from my book and then discuss a little bit about me and my background and my writing journey.
 I place emphasis on my love of reading fostering my love of writing, as well as the process of researching, outlining, drafting, and editing a novel.
 I have various writing exercises planned, from short warm ups to longer activities.
 Some of the workshop syllabi I have planned are: